nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Other incorrect sortevent commands to try: `sortevent x`, `...` (where x is not a, b, c, or d).<br>
    Expected: Similar to previous.

+### Finding an event

+1. Prerequisite: Current list of events have three events with event names as `Spring Fair`, `May Spring Anniversary` and `Spring Sale` only.

+2. Test case: `findevent spring` <br>
+   Expected: The Ui should display all three events in the prerequisite.

+3. Test case: `findevent sale` <br>
+   Expected: The Ui should only display the event with event name `Spring Sale`.

+4. Test case: `findevent august` <br>
+   Expected: The Ui should not display any event as the there are no events with event name containing the keyword specified.

 ### Saving data